wilson19971205/Wikiracer/README.md

 ```

 ## Introduction:
-The goal is get from one specified Wikipedia page (the start node) to another (the goal node) as fast as possible (or perhaps in as few clicks as possible).
+The goal is to get from one specified Wikipedia page (the start node) to another (the goal node) as fast as possible (or perhaps in as few clicks as possible).

 ### Parser
 Once we’ve downloaded the HTML markup for a Wikipedia page, we need to read the HTML code and find all of the page’s neighbors (links to other Wikipedia pages).

 ### Breadth First Search (BFS)
-BFS is a traversing algorithm where you should start traversing from a selected node (source or starting node) and traverse the graph layerwise thus exploring the neighbour nodes (nodes which are directly connected to source node).
-You must then move towards the next-level neighbour nodes.
+BFS is a traversing algorithm where you should start traversing from a selected node (source or starting node) and traverse the graph layerwise thus exploring the neighbor nodes (nodes that are directly connected to the source node).
+You must then move toward the next-level neighbor nodes.

 ![image](https://user-images.githubusercontent.com/43212302/175808368-58ee2f08-5010-4e84-b4b5-d28544927bb9.png)